FAQs

 e) Has had a licence revoked by the Licensing Officer previously.

-12. What happens if any of the officers fails to meet the fit and proper criteria?
+13. What happens if any of the officers fails to meet the fit and proper criteria?

 Business entity applicants with officer(s) failing to meet the fit and proper criteria may be refused a licence by the Licensing Officer.
 CSRO would like to highlight that every licence application is considered carefully on a case-by-case basis.
-For instance, officers of business entity licence applicant who have past criminal conviction will not automatically be deemed as being not fit and proper.
+For instance, officers of a business entity licence applicant who have past criminal conviction will not automatically be deemed as being not fit and proper.
 Factors such as the seriousness and nature of the offence, the time that has elapsed since the conviction, and the responsibility of the officer will be taken into consideration by the Licensing Officer when assessing the licence application.

-13. Is it a requirement to include relevant qualification or experience relating to the licensable cybersecurity service in the licence application?
+14. Is it a requirement to include relevant qualification or experience relating to the licensable cybersecurity service in the licence application?

-Pursuant to regulation 2(2) of the Cybersecurity (Cybersecurity Service Providers) Regulations 2022, a licence application must include information on relevant qualification or experience relating to the licensable cybersecurity services.
-In the situation where none of the Key Executive Officer or Key Officer(s) has qualification or experience relevant to the licensable service, the curriculum vitae of one of the business entity licence applicant's employee or proposed employee with supervisory responsibility who has qualification or experience relating to the licensable service shall be included in the licence application.
+Pursuant to regulation 2(2) of the Cybersecurity (Cybersecurity Service Providers) Regulations 2022, a licence application must include information on relevant qualifications or experience relating to the licensable cybersecurity services.
+In the situation where none of the Key Executive Officer or Key Officer(s) have qualifications or experience relevant to the licensable service, the information of the relevant qualification or experience of one of the business entity licence applicant's employee or proposed employee with supervisory responsibility who has qualifications or experience relating to the licensable service shall be included in the licence application.

-14. Who would require a Certificate of Clearance?
+15. Who would require a Certificate of Clearance?

 A Certificate of Clearance (or equivalent documentation) is required for each of the overseas officer(s) and shall be obtained from the relevant authorities in the home country certifying that the officer does not have any record of criminal conviction nationwide in the home country.
 For avoidance of doubt, home country refers to the country of nationality.